Shelter

 Trying to contact your loved ones can clog up the telephone lines, which is critically needed by emergency personnel.
 Unless of course, it’s an emergency like a fire, police, or medical.

-The school or workplace has systems for keeping your children or other family members protected in case they need to shelter in place.
+The school or workplace has systems for keeping your children or other family members protected if they need shelter.

 26. Track Local TV and Radio Stations